Are you 24 or older?

 Frequently asked questions

 To purchase an official ticket through the club to see Manchester United play at Old Trafford, you must be a member of the club.
+There are several levels of membership, ranging from adult options to those for juniors, each with additional perks depending on the tier.
+You can register your interest for the 2026-27 season now.

-The best way to buy cheap Manchester United tickets is to purchase from the club’s official website, looking for tickets in the more cost-friendly sections of Old Trafford.
+The best way to buy cheap tickets is through the club's official website, looking for the more affordable sections of Old Trafford.
+There are no specific discount codes, with prices set ahead of the season across all competitions, though seniors, children, and young adults pay less than full price.